How Do Quebec Disability Benefits Work?

 - Responsibilities

-You are probably wondering how much that help would be.
-So, regardless of family income or the nature of the impairment, $200 is paid each month for each qualified child.
+Regardless of family income or the nature of the impairment, $200 is paid each month for each qualified child.
 The amount is not taxable and is annually increased in January.

 How to apply for short-term disability in Québec?